 A picture rail is a small moulding, usually about 1-2″ high and installed horizontally on the wall.
-Most designers place them within a few feet of the ceiling, although that obviously depends on the height of the room you’re working in.
+Most designers place them within a few feet of the crown moulding or ceiling, although that obviously depends on the height of the room you’re working in.

-Unlike your typical metal moulding, a picture rail has a specific function: Its small upper lip can accommodate a hook.
-You can order these hooks in a variety of styles, from the plain and non-distracting to the ornate and showy (antique brass picture rail hooks).
+Unlike your typical moulding, a metal picture hanging rail has a specific function: Its small upper lip can accommodate a hook.
+You can order hangers in a variety of styles, from the plain and non-distracting (painted steel) to the ornate and showy (antique brass picture rail hooks).

 To move your picture or other decor left or right along the wall, you simply slide the hook along the rail.
 This versatility extends to vertical positioning: If you want to move artwork higher or lower, simply lengthen or shorten the wire on the back of your art.
 That’s right: No more drilling holes or fumbling for a stud.

 Picture Rail Moulding Ideas